Egg Recipient Process

 7. Embryo Transfer

-Transfer of the embryo will occur between three and 15 days after the egg retrieval or thaw date, depending on your specific plan.
+Transfer of the embryo will occur between five and 15 days after the egg retrieval or thaw date, depending on your specific plan.
 The procedure involves transferring embryos through the recipient’s cervix and into the uterus through a small catheter.

 8. Pregnancy Testing

-Fifteen days after the donor egg retrieval, you will come to the office and have blood drawn.
+Ten days after the donor egg retrieval, you will come to the office and have blood drawn.